 Funerals at St Giles

-It is inevitable that death touches all of us, and the Church has an important
+It is inevitable that death touches all of us, and the Church offers an important

 place in supporting people through this difficult time.

 A funeral marks the close of a human life on earth.

 As well as being a time to say goodbye to our loved ones and express our grief,

 it is also the opportunity for friends and family to celebrate and give thanks

 for the life that has ended and commend the person into God’s keeping.